 What to Expect

-After the first layer has hardened, Dr. Harper, Dr. Hennessy or Dr. Nutter can paint on another layer and cure it, repeating the process with as many layers as necessary to get the ideal thickness.
+After the first layer has hardened, Dr. Harper or Dr. Pickerell can paint on another layer and cure it, repeating the process with as many layers as necessary to get the ideal thickness.
 They’ll shape the bonding material to make it look exactly like the rest of your tooth.
 When the look and fit are perfect, they’ll finish up by polishing it.